HOW WE WORK TOGETHER

 Know what's broken before you rebuild.

-For practices starting with the Audit: I spend two weeks auditing your digital stack end to end.
+For practices starting with the Audit: I spend four weeks auditing your practice growth stack end to end.
 Performance, intake, SEO, competition, reputation, tech stack, patient acquisition economics.
-You get a 25-page PDF, a 1-hour walkthrough call, and a 90-day roadmap.
+You get a 15-20 page PDF, a 60-minute readout call, and a 90-day roadmap.

-For practices going straight to a Launch Stack: skip this step.
+For practices going straight to the Build: skip this step.
 You go from Step 01 directly to Step 03.

 What you get:

-• 25-30 page PDF report covering 9 audit domains
+- 15-20 page PDF report covering the key audit domains

-• 1-hour recorded walkthrough call (you keep the recording)
+- 60-minute recorded readout call (you keep the recording)

 The Build

-Kickoff call is 60 minutes for Lite, 90 minutes for Pro.
+Kickoff call is 45 minutes.
 We align on scope, content delivery schedule, decision-maker access, and target launch date.
 You get a clear calendar — when your content is due, when design review happens, when launch week starts.

-I ship updates weekly via Loom video — three to five minutes covering what shipped, what's next, and any blockers.
+I ship weekly progress updates covering what shipped, what's next, and any blockers.
 No status meetings.
 No weekly sync calls.
 No account manager asking “how's it going?”
 If I have a question, I'll Slack or email.
 If you have a question, same.

-Content delivery is on you in week one.
+Content delivery starts immediately.
 Copy, images, practice info, branding assets.
 If content arrives late, the launch date moves by the same number of days.
-I'd rather be honest on day three than apologetic on day forty.
+I'd rather be honest on day three than apologetic on day twenty.

 One revision round is included per build.
 Revision scope is content edits, copy tweaks, design adjustments within the existing structure — not new pages, not new components, not scope expansion.
 Additional revisions are $500 per round.